 The Wisconsin Wildlife Action Plan (WWAP) focuses on the conservation of rare and declining species and their habitats.
-First published in 2005, it was updated in 2015 to satisfy funding eligibility through the State Wildlife Grant Program…
+First published in 2005, it was updated in 2015 and in 2025 to satisfy funding eligibility through the State Wildlife Grant…

 Use the tools below to search for high capacity wells and surface water withdrawal sources.
 You can also see the amount of water withdrawn by month and year.